Mtillmann/mtillmann.github.io/posts/inserting-lightroom-classic-color-labels-and-xmp-data-into-jpegs.md

 <Title/>

-Recently I needed to add _Lightroom Classic_ color labels to JPEGs using javascript in the browser.
+Recently I needed to add _Lightroom Classic_ color labels to JPEGs using javascript in the browser **and node**.
 After wasting a some time with worthless AI suggestions, I bit the bullet and clicked on the aptly named tool [xmp-jpeg](https://github.com/bbsimonbb/xmp-jpeg) as [suggested here](https://stackoverflow.com/a/32884008/8797350).

 ## From `xmp-jpeg` to the `jpeg-xmp-writer` package